bredelings/BAli-Phy/TODO/ImproveAnalysis.md

-# Improving `bp-summarize`
+# Improving `bpy-summarize`

-The most useful way to think about `bp-summarize` is as three things currently fused together:
+The most useful way to think about `bpy-summarize` is as three things currently fused together:

 1. An importer for several MCMC output formats.
 2. A scientific-analysis pipeline.